jennynz/SkinSim/README.md

 ## Installation

-To get this prototype up and running, simply clone and open `pages/index.html` in your browser (Chrome recommended).
+To get this prototype up and running, simply clone or download as a zip, and open `html/pages/index.html` in your browser.
+The skin model currently only displays on Firefox.
+It may be possible to get the skin model to display on Chrome by opening chrome.exe with a few flags (see _How to use_ section below).

 ## Usage

 At the moment, this prototype is mostly a visual front-end proof of concept.
-An implementation of the simulation can be found on the `sim.html` page, accessible from the "Training" menu item in the sidebar.
+An implementation of the simulation can be found on the `html/pages/sim.html` page, accessible from the "Training" menu item in the sidebar.

-The WebGL app allows the user to view a 2D deformation going from an open to closed state as the user omoves a slider.
-The 2D "skin block" is also able to be panned, rotated and zoomed using intuitive touch gestures.
+The WebGL app allows the user to view a 2D deformation going from an open to closed state as the user moves a slider.
+The 2D "skin block" is also able to be rotated and zoomed using intuitive touch gestures.

 ## Credits